 The need is great and growing.
-A recent (2020) study of 9,000 participants (published in the Journal of Palliative Medicine) found that, while nearly 90% reported awareness of advance care planning and considered it important, less than 40% had named a proxy or completed a written document.
-Lower participation rates among minority communities can be attributed to structural racism, longstanding distrust of the healthcare system and cultural barriers.
-The Center's noteworthy accomplishments working with African American faith communities has contributed to the field in numerous ways, resulting in a major initiative now underway with Duke University and significant resource development for local congregations throughout the country.
+A recent (2020) study of 9,000 participants (published in the Journal of Palliative Medicine) found that, while nearly 90% reported awareness of advance care planning and considered it important, fewer than 40% had named a proxy or completed a written document.
+Lower participation rates among minority communities can be attributed to cultural barriers, structural racism, and longstanding distrust of the healthcare system.

+The Center's noteworthy accomplishments working with African American faith communities has contributed to the field by creating tools and resources for local congregations and resulted in a major initiative at Duke University School of Divinity.
 Thanks to the Center for the opportunity to participate in this very valuable and informative conversation.
 These are hard decisions and even harder conversations for families.
 Thanks for providing the information and guidance.

-PEGGY L. JOHNSON

-Executive Director Wichita Medical Research & Education Foundation
+PEGGY L. JOHNSON Executive Director Wichita Medical Research